M&S insolia flex ballerina pumps

 Men’s designs and other general more closed shoes including boots or lace ups will rely on the laces or a narrow mouth at the ankle area, so the foot fit may be quite lose in the shoe.
 This looseness within the shoe may be comfortable and the shoe may always be kept in place by the constrictions at the upper shoe and ankle.

-Using the EUR standard, I’ve been trying several shoes and have found that the smallest women’s shoe that will fit will be up to two sizes lower than the assumed male size.
+Using the EUR standard, I’ve been trying several shoes and have found that the smallest women’s shoe that will fit will be up to two sizes lower than the assumed male size (for Category 3 shoes).
 Sandals in particular will have a flexible fit due to their straps.
 You may be surprised that smaller ones fit better.

 There is no such thing as a correct size except “usually”.
 Only a correct fit.
 Many women’s feet swell during pregnancy and they may need larger shoes when pregnant or before they lose weight than postnatally or after a diet that worked.
 Adult shoe sizes will vary in a different context to the growing feet of youngsters and fit will depend on a particular pair of shoes.